 Arch Rock Campground

 Arch Rock is the smallest and less developed of the two campgrounds.
 There are 29 campsites, which are often closed during the off-season.
-The advantage of this campgrounds is that it is more scenic and near the park’s activities.
+The advantage of this campground is that it is more scenic and closer to some of the most popular park activities.
 Due to its narrow roads and smaller sites, this campground is more geared towards tents.
 There are no showers or electric hookups at these sites.
-However potable water spigots, a bathhouse and vault toilets are available.
+Despite this, potable water spigots, a bathhouse, and vault toilets are available for you to enjoy.
+Both campgrounds have no Wi-Fi or cell services.
+If you need gas, groceries, internet services, or want to go for lunch, you will have to drive to Overton, which is 14 miles east of the Valley of Fire State Park.
+Reservations for Arch Rock Campground are not available.

-Valley of Fire State Park is a family friendly and pet-friendly park with two campgrounds.
+Valley of Fire State Park is a family-friendly and pet-friendly park with two campgrounds.
 Both campgrounds operate exclusively on a first-come, first-served basis.
-Due to this fact, those who wish to camper especially during the peak season should come to the park early enough to avoid disappointments.
+Due to this fact, those who wish to camp, especially during the peak season, should come to the park early enough to avoid disappointments.

 Seasonal activities in Valley of Fire State Park